kbs1/openxdagpool/README.md

 The pool website periodically fetches exported data from the pool daemon.
 Pool daemon-side scripts are in a [separate repository](https://github.com/kbs1/openxdagpool-scripts).
 This data is stored locally and then processed.
 Data flow is one way only, from pool daemon (exports) to the pool website.
 Only exception is balance checking, which calls `/balance.php` on pool-daemon server, but this URL is configurable in `.env`.
-You can use any other balance checker that *contains* compatible output (`Balance: x.xxxxxxxxx XDAG`) and can accept XDAG address in question as a GET / route parameter.
+You can use any other balance checker that *contains* compatible output (`x.xxxxxxxxx` - the address in question balance with 9 decimal places) and can accept XDAG address in question as a GET / route parameter.

 Processed results are most often stored in a database.
 The pool re-reads imported text files whenever necessary.